 Students should be picked up from school promptly at the end of a shift.
 There will be no supervision after 2:00 pm on any day.

-If there is any reason that you cannot work the hours for which you sign up, it is your responsibility to contact the Work-Study Director.
+If there is any reason that you cannot work the hours for which you sign up, it is your responsibility to contact the designated Work Study Supervisor.
 Any student who misses more than two scheduled appointment slots will be removed from the Work-Study program.